rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/options.md

 ### Video Overview

-Feel free to watch our video overview that demonstrates how to trade options in ETNA Trader Web as well as in our mobile apps:
+Feel free to watch our video overview that demonstrates how to trade options in AutoShares Web as well as in our mobile apps:

 {% embed url="https://www.youtube.com/watch?v=POJAl2lnpg8&t=380s" %}